AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/003-dinner-with-family.md

 Laker punched me, "No. You won't.
 You will make him tell you to it's over Nox.
 He can't leave you hanging like that.
 Not only is it rude he should know better."

 "Yeah he should know better.
 Like he should know my anxiety isn't personal.
-But that doesn't change anything."
-I growled at him.
+But that doesn't change anything," I growled at him.

 "Nox.
 Come on man, just go talk to him.
 It'll do you good to know it's over if it's over."

 I sighed.
 "I'm not hungry anymore."

 Rider came back and dropped my phone in my pocket.
 "You don't have time to waste, Nox.
 You've a flight in an hour."

 "What?"

 Rider smiled.
 "Go or Sage's work will be for naught."

 I sighed and my brother pulled the chair out from behind me.
 "Fine."
 I sighed.
 "Tell them to put it on my tab."

 <!--stackedit_data: